turbot/guardrails-samples/policy_packs/aws/iam/deny_all_iam_actions_from_unapproved_networks/README.md

 primary_category: "networking"
 ---

-# Enforce AWS IAM Actions Only From Approved Networks
+# Deny all AWS IAM actions from Unapproved Networks

 Denying all AWS IAM actions from unapproved networks is vital for protecting your AWS environment from unauthorized access.
 This measure ensures that IAM actions, such as creating, modifying, or deleting resources, can only be performed from trusted and approved networks, reducing the risk of malicious activity and enhancing overall security and compliance with best practices.